-All public procurement organizations, especially those with the ability to concentrate market share and impact the competitive environment, must abide by various rules, guidelines, laws, policies and ethical standards imposed by government, the health authorities, provincial law and the general public.
+All public procurement organizations, especially those with the ability to concentrate market share and impact the competitive environment, must abide by regulations, guidelines, laws, policies and ethical standards imposed by core government and provincial law and accountability to the general public.

-PHSA Supply Chain is fully compliant with inter-provincial trade agreements entered into by the Government - Agreement on Internal Trade (AIT), New West Partnership Trade Agreement (NWPTA), and Trade Investment Labour Mobility Agreement (TILMA).
+PHSA Supply Chain is required to comply with inter-provincial trade agreements, including New West Partnership Trade Agreement (NWPTA), Canadian Free Trade Agreement (CFTA), and Trade Investment Labour Mobility Agreement (TILMA).

 PHSA Supply Chain requires all vendors to adhere to PHSA's Standards of Conduct as well as policies imposed by the health authorities.
 Please review the Standards/Conduct Policies as well as the Conflict of Interest Policies on the health organization websites listed below.